metaDAOproject/propaganda/introduction/introduction-2.md

 ![externality-internalization](media/externality-internalization.excalidraw.png)

 Unfortunately, practice often falls short of theory.
 Despite the intentions behind aligning incentives, there are numerous obstacles to achieving sufficient alignment between decision-makers and the group they are meant to represent.
 For example, voters in many voting-based systems have little incentive to thoroughly research their appointees, which means that those in power may have little incentive to act in the best interest of the group.
-Grifters, such as Ginni Rometty who as CEO of IBM presided over 24 quarters of declining revenues, can remain in power as long as they can 'work the system.'
+Grifters, such as Ginni Rometty who as CEO of IBM presided over 24 quarters of declining revenues, can remain in power as long as they can 'work the system.'^11

 ![Ginni Rometty, Grifter-in-Chief](media/ginni-rometti.jpg)

+Start-ups are one area where the CEO is usually sufficiently aligned with the company as a whole, but founders eventually retire or die, and when they do they will be likely be replaced by a grifter.

+## Conclusion

+Do you want to live in a world dominated by grifters, those who increase their share of the pie instead of growing the pie?

+If not, then you have come to conclusion that humanity needs a better way of governing itself.
+Stay tuned for post 3, which explains the Meta-DAO and how it can change this.

 [1]: https://en.wikipedia.org/wiki/Republic_(Plato)
 [2]: https://en.wikipedia.org/wiki/Leviathan_(Hobbes_book)